elementary/wallpapers/README.md

 * We prefer not to have photos with a single domesticated animal as a focus point
 * Wallpapers should be at least 3200×1800px

-## To add a wallpaper for Loki
+## To submit a wallpaper

 1. Make sure your wallpaper is openly-licensed and okay for commercial use
 2. Fork the project and add the wallpaper
 3. Add license info to the `debian/copyright` file
+4. Add artist exif metadata using command `exiftool -artist="Vincent van Gogh" The\ Starry\ Night.jpg`
-4. Create a pull request.
+5. Create a pull request.

 Very few pull requests will be accepted